56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

 > * [Task 3: Create your first image](#Task_3)
 > * [Understanding Docker Volumes](#understanding-docker-volumes)

+**Prerequisite** Ensure you have a DockerID.
+If you don't have a DockerID you can get one for free via [Docker Cloud](https://cloud.docker.com)

 ## <a name="Task_1"></a>Task 1: Package and run a custom app using Docker

 In this step you'll learn how to package your own apps as Docker images using a [Dockerfile](https://docs.docker.com/engine/reference/builder/).